TheSeedEconomy/theseedeconomy.github.io/index.md

 the society as a whole the most, and indirectly and collectively catapult himself and his progeny much further down the evolutionary road than would not sharing the improved technology.
-The primary concern regarding the food supply and what is catastrophic to humanity regardless of remaining with the current economic system or adopting a new seed economy is a resultant concentration of fertile farmland in the hands of greedy, power-hungry and egocentric control freak “philanthropolists” (philanthropic monopolists) for their own, and other globalists, profit and control agendas.
+The primary concern regarding the food supply and what is catastrophic to humanity, regardless of remaining with the current economic system or adopting a new seed economy, is a resultant concentration of fertile farmland in the hands of greedy, power-hungry and egocentric control freak “philanthropolists” (philanthropic monopolists) for their own, and other globalists, profit and control agendas.